DR2800 series

 The interior was refurbished between 2001 and 2002.
 The original Cummins NT855R-4 diesel engines were replaced by Cummins NTA855-R1 in 2002 and 2003, and the total output of a set increased to 700 hp.

 DR2800 series mainly operated as Tze-chiang limited express on the eastern mainline (including Yilan line, North-link line, and Taitung line) and South-link line.
 In 1991 it even ran on the west line to provide more seats during Chinese New Year.
-Nowadays all 15 sets are still in service.
-But owing to the greater gap between the platform and the car, DR2800 series now runs on Yilan line and North-link line only.
+As of February 2025, only one DR2800 series is in service operating as TRA track evaluation train.